PurpleI2P/i2pd_docs_en/docs/tutorials/blinded-addresse.md

 Encrypted LeaseSets are supported only for server tunnels (types: `server`, `http`, `irc`).
 Client tunnels cannot publish them.

-### To enable Encrypted LeaseSet2 in i2pd:
+### To enable Encrypted LeaseSet2:

 - Signature type must be Red25519 (`signatureType=11`)
 - Set the I2CP parameter `i2cp.leaseSetType=5` in the tunnel section.

-Once the tunnel starts (or is reloaded), i2pd automatically generates blinded keys daily, encrypts the LeaseSet, and publishes it as an Encrypted LeaseSet2.
+Once the tunnel starts, i2pd automatically generates blinded keys, encrypts the LeaseSet, and publishes it as an Encrypted LeaseSet2.

 ### Example (No Authentication)